AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

 * **Customer_email**: The email address of the customer who placed the order.
 This may also be the unique identifier for the customer.
 * **Customer's lifetime number of orders**: A copy of the column with the same name on your Customers table.
 * **Customer's order number**: The customer's sequential order number associated with the order.
 For example, if the row you are looking at is a customer's first order, this column is \"1\"; but, if this was the customer's 15th order, this column shows \"15\" for this order.
 If this dimension does not exist on your Customers table, ask our [support team](https://support.magento.com/hc/en-us/articles/360016503692) to help you build it.
-* **Customer's order number (previous-current)**: A concatenation of two values in the **Customer’s order number** column.
+* **Customer's order number (previous-current)**: A concatenation of two values in the **Customer's order number** column.
 It is used in a sample report below to display the elapsed time between any two orders.
-For example, the time between a customer’s first order date and their second order date is represented as “1-2” with this calculation.
+For example, the time between a customer's first order date and their second order date is represented as "1-2" with this calculation.
 * **Coupon_code**: Shows which coupon(s) were used on each order.
-* **Seconds since previous order**: The time (in seconds) between a customer’s orders.
+* **Seconds since previous order**: The time (in seconds) between a customer's orders.

 ## Order Items table